This post contains affiliate links, which means I may earn a small commission from your clicks. Check out my full disclosure here.

 Worth a shot, I thought.
 In spite of having a 5 month old in the house, I decided, “Let’s add a bit more noise to this equation.”
 Because honestly, it couldn’t get any louder around here.

-Why the Doorbell Works at School
+Why the Doorbell Works at School for Behavior Problems

 In my third grade classroom, I used a doorbell to signal every new transition.
 For children, a fancy doorbell is a fun alternative to mom’s (or the teacher’s) nagging voice.
 It’s clear, loud, and consistent.
 It never says too much, it never speaks too harshly, and it sounds the exact same every time.

 So for example, I’d ring the doorbell at the end of an activity, and without wasting a breath of mine, the kids would start cleaning up.
 They’d glance at the countdown clock on the SMART board and know they had five minutes to get the job done before reporting back to the rug for their next lesson.
 If you ask any first-year-teacher in the country, they’ll already be aware of one truth: tight and quick transitions are an essential behavior management tool.
+You can avoid so many behavior problems by just moving quickly from one activity to the next.

 How the Doorbell Works at School